w3c/wai-website/pages/about/groups/ariawg.md

 See the full [List of publications by the ARIA Working Group](https://www.w3.org/groups/wg/aria/publications/).

-Should we also include the following here under publications?: [WAI-ARIA Authoring Practices 1.1 Editors’ Draft](https://www.w3.org/TR/wai-aria-practices-1.1/)
+Should we also include the following here under publications?: [WAI-ARIA Authoring Practices Guide](https://www.w3.org/TR/wai-aria-practices-1.1/) - is this still 1.1 Editors’ Draft?

 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group &mdash; for details, see [Intellectual property rights &mdash; ARIA Working Group](https://www.w3.org/groups/wg/aria/ipr/).